 The following standards and amendments were available for early adoption but have not been applied by ANZ New Zealand in these financial statements.
-ANZ New Zealand currently does not intend to apply any of these pronouncements until their effective date and is assessing their impact on its financial statements.
+ANZ New Zealand currently does not intend to apply any of these pronouncements until their effective date.